 As the main or only point of contact with many customers, contact centre performance fundamentally drives the business bottom line.
-That’s perhaps more true than ever during the Covid pandemic when contact centres have become the only point of contact with customers for the majority of organisations.

 Here are his top tips for all contact centre leaders: